numbleroot/acs-eval-2019/README.md

 We proposed a novel ACS based on the well-established mix-net architecture that is able to remain available despite a large number of Byzantine failures.
-We implemented most components of our proposal in prototype *zeno*, which is the first of three ACS we evaluate with the help of our ACS test bed.
+We implemented most components of our proposal in prototype zeno, which is the first of three ACS we evaluate with the help of our ACS test bed.

 Prototype zeno: [numbleroot/zeno](https://github.com/numbleroot/zeno).